hapax/hapax.github.io/assets/simple-physics.md

 $$

-Instead of trying to completely factorise the answer, we can zoom in on a single factor, leading to a proportional relation:
+Instead of trying to completely factorise the answer, we can zoom in on a single factor, leading to a proportionality relation:

 $$
-\text{answer} \sim \text{factor}^p.
+\text{answer} \propto \text{factor}^p.
 $$

-Often, we can nail down how our answer depends on a factor without considering any of the others!
+Importantly, we are ignoring all the other factors, and not just dimensionless numbers, which is why we use the symbol $\propto$.
-This *scaling* (or *scaling law*) can be used as an input to a dimensional analysis or Fermi estimate.
+Sometime, we can nail down a proportionality relation, and in particular the *scaling exponent* $p$, without considering any other factors.
 Let's illustrate with an example.

 *Square-cube law.* Tissue density is roughly the same for different